How to Help Your Parents Get Their Estate Plan in Order (Without It Getting Weird)

 How do I start the conversation about estate planning with my parents?
 Estate planning conversations often go more smoothly when they start from a place of care rather than urgency.
 Sharing that you have been thinking about your own plan, and asking your parents about theirs, is generally a gentler entry point than raising the subject out of nowhere.
 Framing it around who can help them during a health event, rather than what happens after they are gone, also tends to feel less confrontational.

 What documents are most commonly missing from a parent's estate plan?
 In many cases, the document people assume is missing, a will, may already exist.
 The gaps are more often in the healthcare power of attorney and the financial power of attorney.
 These documents name who can make decisions and help manage finances if a parent is incapacitated.
 They are also the documents most likely to be outdated, with named decision-makers who may no longer be the right choice.
+Two other commonly overlooked pieces are a HIPAA release and a living will (sometimes called an advance directive).
+A HIPAA release is generally what allows doctors and hospitals to share medical information with the people a parent has designated, which can matter enormously in moments when family members need access to information quickly.
+A living will is commonly used to spell out preferences around end-of-life medical care, so loved ones are not left guessing what a parent would have wanted.

 What should I do if my parents already have an estate plan?
 If your parents have existing documents, it is generally worth checking whether the named decision-makers are still current, whether the documents are filed with the right institutions, and whether anyone in the family knows where to find them.
 Documents that exist but cannot be located or that name outdated contacts may not serve the intended purpose when needed.